Associate Dean for Research; Dorothy Book Scholar

 Dr. Takeuchi has published in a wide range of journals including the American Journal of Psychiatry, American Journal of Public Health, Archives of General Psychiatry, American Journal of Community Psychology, Journal of Health and Social Behavior, Medical Care, Social Science and Medicine, Sociology of Education, and Social Forces.
 He has received funding for his work from the National Institutes of Health, W.T.
 Grant Foundation, and Robert Wood Johnson Foundation.

 Dr. Takeuchi received the Legacy Award from the Family Research Consortium for his research and mentoring and the Innovations Award from the National Center on Health and Health Disparities for his research contributions.
 Prior to coming to Boston College, he was at the University of Washington for thirteen years.
 He was honored with the University of Washington 2011 Marsha Landolt Distinguished Mentor Award.
 He is an elected member of the Washington State Academy of Sciences; the Sociological Research Association, an honor society of the nation’s top sociologists and the American Association of Social Work and Social Welfare.
-In August of 2015, he will receive the American Sociological Association's Lenard I. Pearlin Award for Distingusihed Contributions to the Sociology of Mental Health.
+In August of 2015, he received the American Sociological Association's Lenard I. Pearlin Award for Distingusihed Contributions to the Sociology of Mental Health.

 Read a Q & A with David Takeuchi on the importance of research in the social work field »